-Any person who is registered to vote or is qualified to register to vote in the State of California may circulate a petition to place an initiative Charter Amendment on the San Francisco ballot.
-(CAEC §§ 102, 9261) Each section of a petition must include a declaration that the circulator is qualified to vote or registered to vote in California.
+Any person who is 18 years or older may circulate a petition to place an initiative Charter Amendment on the San Francisco ballot.
+(CAEC §§ 102, 9261

 Who may sign an initiative petition?

 Any eligible registered voter in San Francisco may sign a petition to place an initiative Charter Amendment on the San Francisco ballot.
 (CAEC § 100)